+Information returns.
 You may have to file information returns for wages paid to employees, certain payments of fees and other nonemployee compensation, interest, rents, royalties, annuities, and pensions.
-You may also have to file an information return if you sold \$5,000 or more of consumer products to a person on a buysell, deposit-commission, or other similar basis for resale.
-For more information, see the 2001 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+You may also have to file an information return if you sold \$5,000 or more of consumer products to a person on a buy-sell, deposit-commission, or other similar basis for resale.
+For details, see the 2004 General Instructions for Forms 1099, 1098, 5498, and W-2G.